Associate Professor Amy Cosby

 Grant: Competitive Grant (Category 2: Other Public Sector)

-Funding Scheme: Victoria State Government - Raising Rural & Regional Student Aspirations
+Funding Schemes: Victoria State Government - Raising Rural & Regional Student Aspirations

 Total Funding: $479,183.94